Using isolated environments

 Warning

-• Conda is known to create many small files.
-Your diskspace is not only limited in GB, but also in number of files (typically 300000 in $HOME).
+• Conda is therefore known for creating many small files.
+Your disk space is not only limited in GB, but also in number of files (typically 300000 in $HOME).

 • Check your disk usage and quota limit